A superb McLeod to follow

 and now, to turn you (turnbull?) the neuron, a little TurnBull

-8 - s#2 immun chess (a kind of Extreme Circe) with royal pawns and non-royal king (!)
+8 - s#2 immun chess (a kind of Extreme Circe) royal pawns and non-royal king (!)

 white Bf3 Rg1 WEg7